yaheya/bedrock-chat/docs/migration/V1_TO_V2.md

 **Note that some features are not available on Knowledge Bases, such as web crawling and YouTube transcript support (Planning to support web crawler ([issue](https://github.com/aws-samples/bedrock-claude-chat/issues/557))).** Also, keep in mind that using Knowledge Bases will incur charges for both Aurora and Knowledge Bases during the transition.

+4. **Remove published APIs**: All previously published APIs will need to be republished before deploying v2 due to VPC deletion.
+To do this, you will need to delete the existing APIs first.
+Using the [administrator's API Management feature](../ADMINISTRATOR.md) can simplify this process.
+Once the deletion of all `APIPublishmentStackXXXX` CloudFormation stacks is complete, the environment will be ready.

-4. **Upgrade to v2**: After the release of v2, fetch the tagged source and deploy as follows (this will be possible once released):
+5. **Deploy v2**: After the release of v2, fetch the tagged source and deploy as follows (this will be possible once released):
    ```bash
    git fetch --tags
    git checkout tags/v2.0.0
    cdk deploy
    ```

+> [!Warning]
+> After deploying v2, **ALL BOTS WITH THE PREFIX [Unsupported, Read-only] WILL BE HIDDEN.** Ensure you recreate necessary bots before upgrading to avoid any loss of access.

+> [!Tip]
+> During stack updates, you might encounter repeated messages like: Resource handler returned message: "The subnet 'subnet-xxx' has dependencies and cannot be deleted."
+In such cases, navigate to the Management Console > EC2 > Network Interfaces and search for BedrockChatStack.
+Delete the displayed interfaces associated with this name to help ensure a smoother deployment process.

 ### Steps for users of v1.3